Honors Reporting Center

 Honors NEXUS ExperiencesNOTE: This does not apply to NEXUS One!
 Sign up for an Honors NEXUS Experience during one of the three sign-up periods: April (for the following fall and spring experiences), August (for fall experiences), or October (for spring experiences).
 Once you have completed all the requirements for the NEXUS experience you are in, launch the WorkflowGen process.

 Mentor-Supervised Independent ActivityBefore you begin this activity, approach your mentor and make sure that all details of your activity have been agreed upon in writing, and that they amount to 45 hours (or more) of student input and meet the requirements spelled out in the current Honors requirements document.
 You will need to submit all of these details when launching the WorkflowGen process.
+(Note: this process is currently down for maintenance.)
 Once the activity is complete, the Workflow will prompt your mentor to confirm that you met expectations.
 Students may complete more than one mentor-supervised independent activity for non-course Honors experiences, but each must be clearly different in nature, such that the growth opportunity is evident each time.

 More About Mentor-Supervised More Independent ActivitiesMentor-supervised non-course Honors experiences can take a variety of forms, including research, internships, and independent study.
 Some—but hardly all—of these options appear in the Honors Requirements document.
 If the proposed experience is a major or collegiate requirement, students wishing to count these as Honors Experiences must demonstrate the extraordinary nature of their experience that would go above and beyond what is typically done by non-Honors students completing the same major/collegiate requirement.
 At a minimum, UHP expects these experiences to provide significant growth opportunities of 45 or more hours in one or more of the following ways: